 Experience: Angela Lane has worked as an independent director and adviser to a number of private companies and private equity firms.
-She is also on the investment committee of Altitude Partners LLP, a private equity investor in SME businesses based in Southern England and a Governor of Sherborne School.
 Previously Angela spent 18 years working in private equity at 3i after qualifying as an ACA at PwC.
 Angela has extensive experience of business and financial services, healthcare, travel and aviation, media, consumer goods and infrastructure.